ctrlplusb/react-sizeme/README.md

 Okay, I am gonna be up front here and tell you that using this library in an SSR context is most likely a bad idea.
 However, if you insist on doing so you then you should take the time to make yourself fully aware of any possible repurcussions you application may face.

-A standard `SizeMe` configuration involves the rendering of a placeholder component.
+A standard `sizeMe` configuration involves the rendering of a placeholder component.
 After the placeholder is mounted to the DOM we extract it's dimension information and pass it on to your actual component.
 We do this in order to avoid any unneccesary render cycles for possibly deep component trees.
 Whilst this is useful for a purely client side set up, this is less than useful for an SSR context as the delivered page will contain empty placeholders.
 Ideally you want actual content to be delivered so that users without JS can still have an experience, or SEO bots can scrape your website.

 Therefore we have provided a global configuration flag on `SizeMe`.
 Setting this flag will switch the library into an SSR mode, which essentially disables any placeholder rendering.
 Instead your wrapped component will be rendered directly.
 You should set the flag within the initialisation of your application (for both client/server).